Powered by Smartsupp

 How do I calculate stop-loss levels in scalping?

-• You can use technical indicators like ATR, support and resistance levels, or set a fixed percentage of your trading capital as a stop-loss.
+You can use technical indicators such as ATR and support and resistance levels, or set a fixed percentage of your trading capital as a stop-loss.

 Is scalping synthetic indices without a stop-loss a good idea?